gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 Once the duration is decided, you need to proceed as when creating a character: choose their resolution, two topics, and select their developer.
 Resolution:

 * **CGA:** The low resolution and lack of color in these adventures make it difficult to interact with on-screen elements.
 All possible rolls have a -1 penalty.
-Fortunately, players can place pixels (at the GM's discretion) to transform one object or clickable element into another, provided they are very similar.
+Fortunately, players can place pixels (at the GM's discretion) to transform one object or clickable item into another, provided they are very similar.
 For example, they could transform a candle into a lit stick of dynamite.
 Also, with so few colors, forget about creating color-based puzzles.
 * **EGA:** AGs in EGA have an acceptable and normal amount of color and resolution and neither add to nor detract from the adventures.
 * **VGA:** The higher resolution of VGA means that more extra pixels must be used than usual, because everything has more pixels, so every pixel expenditure costs one extra pixel.
 The resolution also causes Find the single pixels rolls to have an extra penalty of -1.
 Choose two topics:

 * **Science Fiction:** Science fiction is very broad and allows for a wide variety of topics, from adventures on alien planets to time travel or cloning.
 When setting up the adventure, you will need to establish a technological level and specify which technologies are available and which are not.
 There might be clones and psychic powers, but no space travel or robots.
 * **Franchise:** The adventure must feature the franchise's flagship hero or heroine, so one of your players cannot create their own character; they must be that iconic character, and you will provide them with a pre-made character.
 * **Fantasy:** Fantasy, and especially medieval fantasy, is a recurring theme, always closer to classic fairy tales with trolls under bridges and princesses and princes than to the D&D/Tolkien fantasy more typical of other role-playing games.
 The other option is entirely different magical worlds, like in the classic «Loom».
-In these GAs, your characters' verbs can be considered spells and do not need to be next to the clickable element, only on the same screen.
+In these GAs, your characters' verbs can be considered spells and do not need to be next to the clickable item, only on the same screen.
 * **Horror:** These adventures should be highly deadly, and it can be very interesting to set up some kind of timer or clock to put pressure on the players.
 They have a certain number of attempts to finish a scene, and if they fail, the monster will end their lives.
 * **Humor:** Humorous adventures can't be deadly; it doesn't fit the tone.
 Dying and becoming a ghost, however, can be a funny scene.
 * **Mystery:** Perhaps a Sherlock Holmes story shouldn't be deadly, but something darker certainly should be.